Information for Refugees

 This is general information about Vive, Inc. as well as information for refugees who would like Vive to assist them in traveling from the United States (primarily from Buffalo, New York) to Canada (primarily Ft.
 Erie, Ontario) for the purpose of seeking refugee protection in Canada.

-NOTICE: Vive charges a $10/night service charge for those staying at Vive.
-For an individual, it costs $70/week, and for a family of four it can range between $70-$280 depending on the age of the children.
+ATTENTION: As of July 1, 2013, the fee for individuals staying at Vive is $100 per bed per week.
+This charge is roughly $14 per day.
+For an individual, it costs $100/week, and for a family of four it can range between $100-$400/week depending on the age of the children.
 This charge is necessary in order to continue to offer a full range of services to the thousands of asylum seekers whom we serve each year.
-For those not staying at Vive, a registration fee of $40/adult will be charged.
+For those not staying at Vive, a registration fee of $50/adult will be charged.

 IMPORTANT INFORMATION: Refugees from Afghanistan, Burundi, the Democratic Republic of Congo (DRC-Kinshasa), Haiti, Iraq, Liberia, Rwanda, and Zimbabwe can no longer enter Canada from the United States based solely on citizenship.
 This exception to the Safe Third Country Agreement no longer exists.
 They must qualify under other exceptions to the Safe Third Country Agreement.
 The exception under which they most likely qualify is that the refugees have an anchor relative in Canada.

 Yes.
 They contain valuable information.
 Please read them carefully.